MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 #### How do I enable managed identity for Azure resources access to storage containers?

-The Azure subscription owner enables managed identities in the Azure CLI using a script provided by Microsoft.
+The Azure Subscription Owner enables managed identities in the Azure CLI using a script provided by Microsoft.
 Go to [Set up managed identities for storage accounts behind firewalls](#set-up-managed-identities-for-storage-accounts-behind-firewalls).

 #### How do I configure connections in Customer Insights - Data to use managed identities for Azure resources?